Zineddine Bourebaba

-Zineddine Bourebaba (Évry, 28 September 2002) is a French football player of Algerian descent who usually plays as a midfielder.
+Zineddine Bourebaba (born 28 September 2002) is a French footballer who plays as a midfielder for Championnat National 3 club Ouest Tourangeau.

 Career

-Zineddine Bourebaba played in the youth of Savigny Le Temple FC, RC Fontainebleau, Paris FC, AS Monaco and FC Utrecht.
+Zineddine Bourebaba played in the youth team of Savigny Le Temple FC, RC Fontainebleau, Paris FC, AS Monaco and FC Utrecht.
 In 2020 he made the switch to Jong FC Utrecht, where he made on 14 September 2020 his debut in professional football in the 1-2 lost home game against Jong AZ.
 He started in the starting line-up and got his second yellow card in the 90+3rd minute and had to leave the field.
 After a short entrance against Roda JC Kerkrade, his contract with Utrecht was terminated by mutual agreement in early February 2021 due to private circumstances.